Bodies of British volunteers killed in Ukraine recovered from Russian forces

 It marks the second prisoner swap this year

-The bodies of two British volunteers who flew to eastern Ukraine in January last year have been recovered as part of a prisoner swap with Russia.
+The bodies of two British volunteers who flew to eastern Ukraine following the Russian invasion last year have been recovered as part of a prisoner swap with Russia.

-President Zelensky’s chief of staff confirmed the bodies of Chris Parry, 28, and Andrew Bagshaw, 47, have been returned to Ukraine.
+Ukrainian president Volodymyr Zelensky’s chief of staff confirmed that the bodies of Chris Parry, 28, and Andrew Bagshaw, 47, had been returned to Ukraine.

-It is not yet known when they will be handed to British embassy staff to return home.
+It is not yet known when they will be handed to British embassy staff to be returned home.

 The two volunteers had last been seen heading to the city of Soledar on 6 January.
-The families of the men say the two were killed during a humanitarian rescue Mr Bagshaw’s family said the pair had been attempting to assist an elderly woman when their cars were hit by a shell.
+The families of the men say they were killed while carrying out a humanitarian rescue.
+Mr Bagshaw’s family said the pair had been attempting to assist an elderly woman when their cars were hit by a shell.

-Soledar has been the subject of intense fighting between Ukrainian and Russian forces.
-Russia’s military claimed to have captured the Ukrainian salt-mine town, calling the victory an “important” step for its offensive.
+Soledar has been a focus of intense fighting between Ukrainian and Russian forces.
+Russia’s military claimed to have captured the Ukrainian salt-mining town, calling the victory an “important” step for its offensive.
 The claim of victory was disputed by Ukrainian government officials in Kyiv.

 Ukraine’s chief of staff Andriy Yermak said 116 Ukrainian soldiers had been released on Saturday, despite the continued fighting between the two sides.
-Yermak said prisoners released include defenders of Mariupol, partisans from Kherson and snipers from Bakhmut, as well as two personnel from special operations.
+Mr Yermak said that the prisoners who had been returned included defenders of Mariupol, partisans from Kherson, and snipers from Bakhmut, as well as two personnel involved in special operations.

-Russia’s defence ministry said 63 servicemen were returned in what was described as a “complex mediation process”.
-The defence ministry said it included people of a “sensitive category” thanks to mediation with United Arab Emirates, although there are no further details on what the people did.
+Russia’s defence ministry said that 63 of its servicemen had been returned in what was described as a “complex mediation process”.
+The defence ministry said the group included personnel in a “sensitive category” thanks to mediation involving the United Arab Emirates, although no further details were given of the roles of those released.

 They said: “We never imagined we would be saying goodbye to Chris when he had such a full life ahead of him.
 He was a caring son, fantastic brother, a best friend to so many and a loving partner to Olga.”

-They praised Mr Parry, originally from Truro in Cornwall, who they said “found himself drawn to Ukraine in March in its darkest hour at the start of the Russian invasion and helped those most in need, saving over 400 lives plus many abandoned animals.”
+They praised Mr Parry, originally from Truro in Cornwall, who they said had “found himself drawn to Ukraine in March in its darkest hour at the start of the Russian invasion and helped those most in need, saving over 400 lives plus many abandoned animals”.

 In a statement, Mr Bagshaw’s family said last month: “Andrew selflessly took many personal risks and saved many lives; we love him and are very proud indeed of what he did.